cardoso19/NASA-Rovers/README.md

 # NASA-Probes
 ### Description
 This app shows the most recent photos of NASA's rovers(curiosity, opportunity, spirit).
-It uses the web service https://api.nasa.gov/mars-photos/api/v1 to provide its data.
+It uses the web service https://api.nasa.gov/mars-photos/api/v1 to provide its data and all is done usins the achitecture Clean Swift https://clean-swift.com/.

 ## Platform
 iOS